-Note : The frequency can go up to 60MHz despite what is said in the documentation, but the microcontroller needs much more power at higher frequencies.
+Note: The frequency can go up to 60MHz despite what is said in the documentation, but the microcontroller needs much more power at higher frequencies.

-Note : system.h provides two sleep functions (msleep() and usleep()).
-These are active sleeps and are not calibrated for frequencies other than 24 MHz. usleep() is very, very approximative.
+Note: system.h provides two sleep functions (msleep() and usleep()).
+These will activate the systick with a 1ms tick if it has not been done yet.

+Note: usleep() ma